Skip to content

 value: 42

-after copy, use_count: 2There's nothing technically impressive about this example itself, but the core point is this: the API designs for use_count(), make_shared, and copy semantics—these weren't dreamed up by a committee sitting in a conference room.
-They were distilled from years of use by the Boost community and countless pitfalls along the way.
-The standardization process was more like "retroactive recognition" than "invention."
+This example itself has little technical depth, but the core point is this: use_count(), make_shared, copy semantics—these API designs weren't thought up by the committee sitting in a meeting room.
+They were settled after the Boost community used them for several years and stepped into countless pits.
+The standardization process is more like "ratification" than "invention."

-Let's look at a more interesting example: boost::filesystem and std::filesystem.
-The Boost version appeared much earlier; it wasn't until C++17 that the filesystem library was brought into the standard.
-The following script compares the usage differences between the two:
+Let's look at a more interesting example, boost::filesystem and std::filesystem.
+The Boost version appeared much earlier; C++17 only brought the filesystem library into the standard.
+The script below compares the usage differences between the two:

 // 文件: fs_compare.cpp